Nothin in life is to be feared, it is only to be understood. Now is the time to understand more, so that we may fear less.

 That's why he produced his famous burner so that these colors weren't ruined by the color of the flame itself!

-Don't burn the midnight oil alone, trying to review everything by yourself; let a chemistry tutor guide your learning!
+Don't burn the midnight oil alone, trying to review everything by yourself; let an organic chemistry tutor guide your learning!

 You know this name too.
-This chemist and businessman, Alfred Nobel (1833-1896), is known in all fields, due to the Nobel Prize – the award for excellence in literature, science, and economics.
+This chemist and businessman, Alfred Nobel, is known in all fields, due to the Nobel Prize – the award for excellence in literature, science, and economics.

 However, this man's biography is not as nice as you might expect.
 In his career, he specialized in the sale of explosives, particularly in the field of chemistry.
 His primary contributions revolved around the invention of the explosives he marketed.
 Nobel's main achievement was the invention of dynamite.
 Intended as a tool for construction – for roads, industry, and canals – this chemical discovery was to have a sordid history, as we know.